Azure AD Service Principal New Client Credentials

 Description

-The following analytic identifies the creation of credentials for Service Principals and Applications in addition to existing legitimate credentials in Azure AD.
+The following analytic identifies the addition of new credentials for Service Principals and Applications in addition to existing legitimate credentials in Azure AD.
 These credentials include both x509 certificates and passwords.
 With sufficient permissions, there are a variety of ways to add credentials including the Azure Portal, Azure command line interface, and Azure or Az PowerShell modules.
 Adversaries and red teams alike who have obtained privileged access to Azure AD may add credentials to Service Principals to maintain persistent access to victim accounts and other instances within the Azure environment.
+By compromising an account who is an Owner of an application with privileged access, attackers may also escalate their privileges in an Azure AD environment by adding new credentials and logging in as the service principal.

 - Type: TTP